Mat-Zawadzki/hand-tracking-module/README.md

-# hand-tracking-module
+# Hand Tracking module
-- Created a module that can recognise different points on a hand using mediapipe
+Created the basics for a hand tracking module which can be implemented into other projects.
+It tracks hand movements while being able to differentiate which joint is which.